gwpantazes/fullstackopen-course/part2/2c Getting data from server/2c Exercises.md

 - [x] When the names of multiple countries are shown on the page, there is a button next to the name of the country, which when pressed shows the view for that country.

 NB: In this exercise it is also enough that your application works for most of the countries.
 Countries whose name appears in the name of another country, like Sudan can be ignored.

+# 2.14*: Data for countries, step3
+- [x] Add to the view showing the data of a single country the weather report for the capital of that country.
+There are dozens of providers for weather data (e.g. https://www.apixu.com)